top of page

 • Cannot notarize their own signature

-• Cannot notarize for close family members
+• Should avoid notarizing for close family

 • Must avoid conflicts of interest

-Neutrality protects the integrity of the notarization.
+Neutrality protects the integrity of the process.

 7. Signer Must Be Willing and Aware